JWinegar06/Restaurant/README.md

 HTML
   Line 6: Added the style.css link
-  Line 7: Changed the title from "Document" to Tooele Businesses" Line 10: Added the <div class> tag.
+  Line 7: Changed the title from "Document" to Tooele Businesses" Line 10: Added the "div class" tag.
 Closing tag is on Line 12 Line 14: Added the script.js link

 CSS